poozlehq/poozle/README.md

 Poozle takes security issues very seriously.
 If you have any concerns about Poozle or believe you have uncovered a vulnerability, please get in touch via the e-mail address support@poozle.dev.
 In the message, try to describe the issue and ideally a way of reproducing it.
 The security team will get back to you as soon as possible.

 Note that this security address should be used only for undisclosed vulnerabilities.
-Dealing with fixed issues or general questions on how to use the security features should be handled regularly via the user and the dev lists.
-Please report any security problems to us before disclosing them publicly.
+Please report any security problems to us before disclosing it publicly.

 ## License